Joe Schmidt (rugby union): Coaching approach

+Known for his attention to detail, his knowledge of the game of rugby and his "sharp tactical brain", Schmidt has built a reputation as a fierce operator with one of the best rugby brains in the world.
 Schmidt is known for analysing his opposition closely, for short, sharp training sessions, and for simple game strategies based on pressure, territory, intelligent defence with aggressive line speed, and rehearsed attacking plays.
 He also sometimes limits offloading if he feels his side will not win the collisions.

 Personal life

 On 2 September 2015, Schmidt was granted Irish citizenship.
 His son Luke was diagnosed with epilepsy at the age of four and Schmidt has become involved with Epilepsy Ireland.
 In recognition of Schmidt's high-profile advocacy for epilepsy services, he was awarded an Honorary Fellowship of the Royal College of Surgeons in Ireland (HonFRCSI) in May 2019.

 Schmidt missed the preparations for the 2019 Rugby World Cup warm-up match with Italy in Dublin to be by the bedside of his mother as she died.
 He later said at a press conference in Japan, when asked of his future plans after the World Cup, "we'll probably stay in Ireland for some time.
 We've become pretty settled there" and "A big motivator for me to get back [to New Zealand] was family and unfortunately we lost our mum recently."
 However, Schmidt moved with his family back to New Zealand in 2020, as he explained in the best interests of his youngest son Luke, who was struggling with his epilepsy under the COVID-19 lockdown restrictions imposed by the Irish Government.